 In a system where perfection is the model, no human being can ever measure up.
 On of the things leaders of abusive, high demand groups use in order to control people is guilt.
 A common characteristic is to blame the members when they don't (or can't) live up to expectations--or when the promised physical benefits never arrive, which is sure to happen sooner or later.
 The end result is that the person blames themselves and feels guilty for not measuring up to what the group expects and demands of them.
 What exiters almost always have is "false guilt."
 To reverse this involves a process of unlearning false concepts (lies) that we have come to believe about ourselves.
 Understanding the love and grace of God and how He does not try to control us (as leaders in the abusive group did) can begin to erase those guilt feelings.

-Loyalty and unquestioned obedience to HWA was what was paramount.
+Loyalty and unquestioned obedience to Herbert Armstrong was what was paramount in the group, and this "obedience" was always laced with fear.
 To understand this is very important before trying to "untangle the mind" from any teachings.
 Read: Lifton's Eight Criteria of Thought Reform (shows how these methods are used in totalistic groups).

 HWA taught that "salvation (and conversion) is a process."
 That was not true.
 It was the mind control (thought reform; programming) that was the "process" and it will take time to undo it.
-If exiters fail to undo the programming they received, they will remain locked into the teachings and/or will be vulnerable to joining another controlling offshoot with similar methods.
-An individual may have left because they came to see the abuses, but the teachings ("God's way"; "God's truth") can still be implanted in their mind.
-Many have not understood that these teachings were instilled in them in the first place for the sole purpose of controlling and exploiting them financially.
+If survivors fail to undo the programming they received, they will be vulnerable to joining another controlling, or exclusive, offshoot with similar methods.

 In addition to redefining the entire Bible, Herbert Armstrong redefined history; i. e., his own personal history, biblical/church history and the history of the Worldwide Church of God.
 There is ample documentation to prove that his own history as reported by himself was a lie.